LittleCanOpener/Sign-Up/README.md

 <p>
     <img src="./assets/images/icons/googlefonts.svg" width="50px" height="50px"><br>
     <a href="https://fonts.google.com/" target="_blank">Google Fonts</a>
-    was used to meet the client's request on using <a href="https://fonts.google.com/specimen/Roboto" target="_blank">Roboto</a> for the text
+    was used to change the font for the websites logo
 </p><hr>

 <h3>GitPod:</h3>